Emmanuelle in Soho (1981)

 Photographer Paul (Kevin Fraser), his sexually-frustrated wife Kate (Julie Lee) and their lodger Emmanuelle (Mandy Miller) are trying to succeed on the sordid streets of Soho and not doing particularly well at it.
 Paul continually tries to sell his photographs to smarmy porn peddler Bill Anderson (producer and co-writer John M. East) only to be rebuffed.
 Kate has to stoop to taking a role in the nudie revue Hang About Sebastion to make ends meet.
 Meanwhile, Emmanuelle poses as “Peggy the Pushover” in order to seduce Anderson into buying Paul’s pictures.
 When the trio discover that Anderson has actually been selling off Paul’s photos as his own, and “making a packet” as a result, they stage an elaborate orgy and invite the slimeball in hopes of getting dirt on him for some good, old-fashioned blackmail.
 Dad jokes and swingin’ titties ensue.

-EMMANUELLE IN SOHO’s winding road to the screen began two years earlier as David Sullivan continued to find ways to squeeze more revenue out of the overexposed Mary Millington.
+EMMANUELLE IN SOHO’s winding road to the screen began two years as a way to squeeze more revenue out of the overexposed Mary Millington.
 Millington had been the undisputed star of Britporn for more than half of the decade by 1979 and audiences were beginning to move on to fresher faces.
-Millington had long suffered from depression, substance abuse and run-ins with the law which led to her suicide in late 1979.
-Undeterred by grief, Sullivan reworked his FUNERAL IN SOHO script, arbitrarily threw in the “Emmanuelle” name and went searching for the next big thing in cinema sex.
+Millington had long suffered from depression, substance abuse and run-ins with the law which led to her death in late 1979, either by suicide or murder, depending on who you ask.
+Sullivan reworked his FUNERAL IN SOHO script, arbitrarily threw in the “Emmanuelle” name and went searching for the next big thing in cinema sex.
 Enter half-English, half-Chinese stunner Julie Lee.

 Julie Lee was, by all accounts, a calculating and driven young woman always looking for the fast lane to fame and fortune.
 A former model, prostitute, manager and madame, Lee had lived quite a life by her mid-20’s when she met Sullivan.
 It’s not hard to see why Lee caught the pornographer’s eye.
 Lithe of body, an early-adopter of silicone enhancement, a winning smile and cool demeanor, she had an exoticism that set her apart from the average Page 3 strumpet.
 She was a natural choice for a low budget softcore flick: beautiful, up for most anything and willing to perform for free – as long as she was given the lead role.
 It all should have gone smoothly, but when Lee opened her mouth she revealed a thick, often impenetrable Yorkshire accent that jarred with her exotic looks.